gotuna/docs/content/docs/basics/middlewares.md

 With this middleware attached, you can now get route parameters or form values with:
 ```
+// attach middleware
+app.Router.Use(app.StoreParamsToContext())

+...

+// use it in handlers
 color := gotuna.GetParam(r.Context(), "color")
 ```